krishna-thapa/scala-play-demo/doc/Logging-ELK-stack.md

 ## Todo and fix
 - Redirect all the logs coming from Docker compose up to the new log files under the same folder.
 [Stackoverflow](https://stackoverflow.com/questions/35414495/save-docker-compose-logs-to-a-file)
 - ~~Log file is not generated as configured in the logback config file.
 There is a folder under the project root, but it won't produce any file while the app is running.~~ It was hidden by Intellij that have to fixed in preferences.
 - Since the project will be running from the docker image, not sure where will the logs file will be saved in the server machine.
-I think instead of saving the in the project root directory, can be saved under: `/var/lib`.
-Might hav to researcg where is the best place to save the log files.
+I think instead of saving in the project root directory, can be saved under: `/var/lib`.
+Might have to research where is the best place to save the log files.
 - Might have to research for the third party services that provides the logging UI build-in platforms like [finagle](https://twitter.github.io/finagle/).

 ## Resources